-I absolutely love going to music festivals.
-It very well may be my favorite thing to do during the summer months here in Chicago.
-This year, The Mister Project and I will be hitting up Mamby on the Beach (I have NO idea what to expect there), Pitchfork, Lollapalooza and Riot Fest.
 I learned from my first music fest, Coachella 2008, that when it comes to packing your backpack or purse for the day, it really is better to be safe than sorry.
 For instance, the Port-a-Potties are fully stocked and clean for the first half of the first day…but two or three days in, it’s an entirely different story.
 Or what about after a day of your friends guzzling thermos size wine bottles at Lollapalooza, how in the world does one keep the group together???
 Glow sticks: problem solved.
 It’s all about troubleshooting and eliminating any issues prior to entering the fest.
 Today, I will give you my best tips to going about your music festivals this season, as well as what to pack to help ensure you have the best fest experience yet without any major hiccups along the way.
-Unless, of course, you chug fifty Bud Lights at Lolla and get the hiccups, there’s nothing I can do to help you there.
+Unless, of course, you chug fifty Bud Lights at Lollapalooza and get the hiccups, there’s nothing I can do to help you there.
 Ok, let’s do this!

 Squat it out!
 By day three, toilet seats could be scarier looking than Gwar on stage.
-I’ll never forget when my friend Courtney opened the door to a port-a-pottie on day two of Coachella and looked like she was going to cry and barf.
+I’ll never forget when my friend Courtney opened the door to a porta-potty at Coachella and looked like she was going to start crying.
 It was awful, but she had no choice but to suck it up and get in there.
-I like the “hold on tight and squat” technique.
+I prefer the “hold on tight and squat” technique.
 Lock the door, hold onto the door handle and, you guessed it, squat, don’t sit. #holdyourbreath

 Need a dollar?
 It’s easy to run through cash fast at a fest.
 Besides the cash you keep in your wallet or backpack, throw a ten or twenty in your bra.
 You may end up saving the day with that extra few bucks put aside.
 You can also hide other things there too. #justsayin